FightCamp Review: Is It Right for You?

 FightCamp founder Tommy Duquette told us the brand addresses these concerns by offering their beginner course (Prospect Path) for those who are new to boxing and need to learn the proper form.
 Likewise, the Punch Tracker provides data about each punch’s effectiveness, which provides a way for users to track their progress over time.

-Our Consensus: Should You Give FightCamp a Try?
+Our Bottom Line: Should You Give FightCamp a Try?

 The subscription fitness industry is booming, and FightCamp seems poised to rise to the challenge.
 Should you consider investing in this service?